 A PLM system is designed to offer product designers and engineers real-time access to crucial product data.
 It streamlines project management by connecting CAD (computer-aided design) data with bills of materials and other enterprise data sources, including integration with an ERP system.
 This system centrally stores and manages all product data for a product's development and lifecycle.

-PLM is also instrumental in breaking down data silos, helping designers and engineers gain insights into external sources, such as customer and analyst feedback on current products, products' on-field performance data, and downstream processes like manufacturing.
+PLM is also instrumental in breaking down data silos, helping designers and engineers gain insights into external sources, such as customer needs and analyst feedback on current products, products' on-field performance data, and downstream business processes like manufacturing.

 Beyond providing up-to-date product information to design and engineering teams, a PLM system guides other teams by providing a single source of truth, enabling suppliers and business stakeholders to make critical decisions quickly based on feedback.
 Incorporating PLM technology into your daily processes means a unified product value chain will facilitate business planning and supply chain activities to drive innovations and release improved products to market more quickly.